The Shangri-Las: Success at Red Bird Records

-The Shangri-Las appeared as a quartet to promote "Remember", starting with their stint on the 1964 Labor Day Murray the K show in September.
-Shortly before the Shangri-Las went to the UK for the aforementioned promotional tour in Oct.
-1964, Betty Weiss dropped out temporarily, leaving the group as a trio.
+The Shangri-Las appeared as a quartet to promote "Remember", starting with their stint on the 1964 Labor Day Murray the K show.
+In October 1964, Betty Weiss dropped out temporarily, leaving the group as a trio.
 She is still featured on the recording for "Leader of the Pack", which was recorded prior to the release of "Remember".
-The trio which remained went on to tour the US and also appeared on many TV shows, including Hullabaloo, Shindig!, Hollywood A-Go-Go, and Lloyd Thaxton.
-Many TV clips and photos of the group taken at this time (just Mary Weiss and the twins) circulated at the group's peak in popularity and beyond, which led many to recall the group being only a trio.
-Betty then rejoined the group in mid-1965 (her first return appearance with the Shangri-las was listed as a June 1965 Hollywood A-Go-Go Show episode hosted by Cousin Brucie in New York City), and the group appeared as a quartet once again until the start of 1966, when they permanently became a trio again (Mary Ann and Marge left at different times, replacing each other until the demise of the group).
+The trio that remained went on to tour the US and also appeared on many TV shows, including Hullabaloo, Shindig!, Hollywood a Go Go, and The Lloyd Thaxton Show.
+During October 1964, Mary and the Gansers did a short TV and Radio tour of the UK (their only UK appearances).
+Betty then rejoined the group in mid-1965 (her first return appearance with the Shangri-las was listed as a June 1965 Go Go episode hosted by Cousin Brucie in New York City), and the group appeared as a quartet once again until the start of 1966, when they permanently became a trio (Mary Ann and Marge left at different times, replacing each other until the demise of the group).

 The group alternated between touring with their own band and local bands.
-Among the latter were the Sonics, as well as the Iguanas featuring a young Iggy Pop.
-They also appeared as headliners on package tours such as Dick Clark's Caravan of Stars, and as said tours with R&B acts like the Orlons and Joe Tex.
-Later in their career, the Shangri-Las performed several college dates with bands like The Young Rascals, The Animals, and Vanilla Fudge.
+Among the latter were the Sonics, as well as the Iguanas featuring a young Iggy Pop on drums and vocals.
+They also appeared as headliners on package tours such as Dick Clark's Caravan of Stars, with R&B acts like the Orlons and Joe Tex.
+Later in their career, the Shangri-Las performed several college dates with bands like the Young Rascals, the Animals, and Vanilla Fudge.